Blue Eyed Mama's Blog – Family Recipes, Crafts, and Homeschool Ideas

 3.Add Water- We don’t have a pool, but we did buy a very cheap sprinkler that has been one of our best purchases ever!
 It is easy to set out and pick up but gives lots of fun, especially during peak heat hours.
 Have bigger kids, try a slip and slide, though last year during the lockdown, my kids, who were then 13, 12, and 10, still loved turning the sprinkler on for 15-20 minutes to cool off.

-Don’t want to buy a sprinkler… no worries, uses a hose!
+Don’t want to buy a sprinkler… no worries, use a hose!

 4.Plant a Garden- This can be a fun family activity that can bring nutritious snacks all summer and teach valuable lessons.
 Depending on where you live and what you plant, planting might need to begin prior to Summer vacation, but planting on a weekend during the last few weeks of school will bring you something to tend for most of the summer.
 Where we live, zone 5, many plants like tomatoes, cucumbers and beans can be planted Memorial Day weekend, which is the first weekend of summer for many children in our area.

 5.Learn to Cook and/or Bake the Perfect ____- Summer brings many hot days.
-Today it was 99 degrees F almost too hot to be outside unless you have to be.
-Summer brings rainy days too, so using these times to learn how to cook, bake, or make something that you have always wanted to try is a great opportunity.
+Today it was 99℉ almost too hot to be outside unless you have to be.
+Summer brings rainy days too, so using these times to learn how to cook, bake, or make something that you have always wanted to try.
 Maybe try popsicles!

 6.Have a Do Nothing Day- With the hustle of Summer sometimes we forget to relax.
 Having a day where the family just does nothing, maybe even stays in their pajamas, can be just what is needed!